-We have acted as counsel to DCP Midstream Partners, LP, a Delaware limited partnership (the "Partnership"), and DCP Midstream Operating, LP, a Delaware limited partnership (the "Operating Partnership" and, together with the Partnership, the "Registrants"), in connection with the Registration Statement on Form S-3 (the "Registration Statement") filed by the Registrants on the date hereof with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Securities Act"), relating to the proposed offer and sale from time to time pursuant to Rule 415 under the Securities Act, of:

-- (i) common units representing limited partnership interests in the Partnership (the "Common Units"); - (ii) debt securities, in one or more series, consisting of notes or other evidences of indebtedness of the Operating Partnership (the "Debt Securities"); and - (iii) guarantees of the Debt Securities by the Partnership (the "Guarantees").
+We have acted as counsel to DCP Midstream Partners, LP, a Delaware limited partnership (the "Partnership"), in connection with the Registration Statement on Form S-3 (the "Registration Statement") filed by the Partnership on the date hereof with the Securities and Exchange Commission (the "Commission") under the Securities Act of 1933, as amended (the "Securities Act"), relating to the offer and sale from time to time, pursuant to Rule 415 under the Securities Act, of up to an aggregate of \$150,000,000 of common units representing limited partnership interests in the Partnership (the "Common Units").
+This opinion letter is furnished to you at your request to enable you to fulfill the requirements of Item 601(b)(5) of Regulation S-K, 17 C.F.R. § 229.601(b)(5), in connection with the Registration Statement.
+The Common Units will be offered in amounts, at prices, and on terms to be determined in light of market conditions at the time of sale and to be set forth in supplements (each, a "Prospectus Supplement") to the prospectus contained in the Registration Statement (the "Prospectus").